RealisNetwork/Realis.Network/README.md

 ```bash
 RUST_LOG=debug RUST_BACKTRACE=1 ./target/release/realis -lruntime=debug --dev
 ```
-## Connect to ReAlis TestNet
+## Connect to Realis TestNet
-Connect to the global ReAlis TestNet network by running:
+Connect to the global Realis TestNet network by running:
 ```
 ./target/release/realis --chain=realis
 ```
 ## Template Structure

-A ReAlis Network such as this consists of a number of components that are spread across a few directories.
+A Realis Network such as this consists of a number of components that are spread across a few directories.

 ### Node